 - Judging criteria include academic excellence and intellectual rigor, leadership and service, and how students have extended their education beyond the classroom to benefit society.
 It is a merit award based on what students have done while attending community college, rather than a need-based scholarship.

 - The centerpiece of the nomination is the 500-word essay describing the nominee's most significant endeavor while attending community college, in which the student extended his or her community college education to benefit the school, community or society.
-Students who have demonstrated leadership and initiative in service learning, who contributed to scholarly research, or who have made lasting contributions to your campus or community may make excellent candidates.
+Students who have demonstrated leadership and initiative in service-learning, who contributed to scholarly research, or who have made lasting contributions to your campus or community may make excellent candidates.
 If endeavors are not yet complete, they must be far enough along so that the nominee and adviser can discuss the specifics of work done thus far.

 - The program is an "academic" team, so the student's academic record is important.
 Judges look at the overall academic record and how well students' courses match their career goals.
 The form allows students to explain circumstances that may have affected the student transcript, so students with several withdrawals or a temporary drop in grades should not necessarily be ruled out.
-However, a nominee with more than a couple unexplained withdrawals will not typically advance in competition.
+However, a nominee with more than a couple of unexplained withdrawals will not typically advance in the competition.

 - The discussion questions are meant to give judges a sense of the nominee's background and time commitments outside of school.
 The program is open to part‐time as well as full-time students, so the answers help the judges place the nominee's accomplishments into context.
 The questions should not be interpreted to mean students must have overcome obstacles or be somehow disadvantaged in order to be named to the All-USA Community College Academic Team.